-Motorcycle bias is the social stigma associated with riders and refers to the way accidents are framed or dealt with by the officers, medical staff, witnesses, etc. Examples of motorcycle bias include, but are not limited to:
+Motorcycle bias is the social stigma associated with people who ride motorcycles and refers to how a crash is framed or dealt with by the officers, medical staff, witnesses, insurance companies, etc. Examples of motorcycle bias include, but are not limited to:

-- Police may assume the motorcyclist was reckless and thus at fault for the accident.
+- Police may assume the motorcycle rider was reckless and thus at fault for the accident.

 - Witnesses may attest to incorrect assumptions regarding your speed, acceleration, etc.